exasol/exasol-java-tutorial/tls-tutorial/doc/use_your_own_certificate.md

     ```
 2. You will be prompted for a password.
 Use `tutorial` for this demonstration.
    In a real world scenario you would obviously choose a secure, non-guessable password.
-3. Create a singing request
+3. Create a signing request
    ```shell
    openssl req -new -nodes -key server.key -sha256 -out server.csr -subj '/CN=TLS Tutorial MySQL Server/C=DE/L=Bavaria/O=Tutorial Organization'
     ```